KJM5240 – Mass Spectrometry

 Schedule, syllabus and examination date

-- you will be able to interpret mass spectra and know the principles of fragmentation.
-Examples are selected both from simple organic compounds and from more complicated biological compounds (peptides, proteins).
+- are able to interpret mass spectra (mostly ESI-generated) and know the basic principles of ion fragmentation.

 Examination support material